-The PicoBoo has an internal 10 watt audio amplifier that can be used to drive standard speakers.
+The PicoBoo has an internal 30 watt audio amplifier that can be used to drive standard speakers.
 Car speakers or horn speakers are typical.
 Horn speakers are inexpensive and work well for screams and other mid to high pitch sounds.
 Standard 4 or 8 ohm speakers are best if you are playing music or lower pitch sounds.

-If you hear the audio cutting out as it plays, the internal power supply is likely overwhelmed.
-Gradually turn down the volume until the cutting out stops.
+If you hear the audio cutting out as it plays, your power supply is likely overwhelmed.
+Either swap out the supply with one of higher wattage, or turn down the volume.